World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Experiments and Results

 \textbf{Training.} We train all models on EgoDex for 40 epochs.
 All models use the DINOv2 encoder, allowing us to measure perceptual similarity via the same $L_2$ embedding prediction error against ground truth.

 \textbf{Evaluation.} The predicted embeddings are passed through a shared keypoint prediction layer, and keypoint overlap within a $20$-pixel radius (PCK@20) is computed.
-Moreover, we measure the $L_2$ error, which captures overall perceptual similarity, while PCK@20 reflects local hand keypoint accuracy, important for dexterous manipulation.
+Moreover, we measure the $L_2$ error, which captures overall perceptual similarity, while PCK@20 reflects local hand keypoint accuracy, important for capturing dexterous interactions.

-\textbf{Results.} \ours outperforms other models in open-loop trajectory evaluation.
+\textbf{Results.} \ours outperforms other models in open-loop trajectory evaluation (\Cref{tab:wm_comparisons}).
 NWM$^*$ performs poorly due its sole reliance on navigation actions.
-PEVA$^*$ slightly outperforms \ours in $L_2$ error, however, we find that lower perceptual similarity does not always imply accurate hand position which is important for dexterous manipulation. \ours achieves over 5 points higher PCK@20 on average, indicating superior preservation of local hand information.
+PEVA$^*$ slightly outperforms \ours in $L_2$ error, however, we find that lower perceptual similarity does not always imply accurate hand position, which is important for dexterous interactions. \ours achieves over 5 points higher PCK@20 on average, indicating superior preservation of local hand information.

-To highlight the difference from PEVA, we conduct a qualitative action transfer experiment (see~\Cref{fig:transfer_plot}).
+\textbf{Action Transfer.} To highlight the difference from PEVA, we conduct a qualitative action transfer experiment (see~\Cref{fig:transfer_plot}).
 Actions from a reference trajectory are used to rollout states in a different environment.
 PEVA$^*$, is conditioned on body poses and produces inaccurate hand configurations, while \ours predicts fine-grained hand states that closely match those in the reference sequence.

-\textbf{Comparison with Text Conditioned Models.} While text-conditioned models like Cosmos Predict~2 generate visually compelling scenes, their predictions are not always physically grounded in hand-object interactions, such as in~\Cref{fig:cosmos} where a duck suddenly appears in the scene.
+\textbf{Comparison with Text Conditioned Models.} While text-conditioned models like Cosmos Predict~2 generate visually compelling scenes, their predictions are not always physically grounded in hand–object interactions; for example, in~\Cref{fig:cosmos}, the model introduces a new duck simply because the text input mentions “the brown duck,” even though it refers to the dummy duck on the table.

+\textbf{Controllability.} To assess the ability to follow structured physical control, we show rollouts with simple atomic actions (e.g., moving the hand up) in \Cref{fig:atomic_actions}.
+In each sequence, the right hand moves 1 cm per frame in the specified direction. \ours accurately follows these unseen atomic actions, and when the hand collides with the cup in the third row, the cup moves forward, indicating that \ours also learns such physical interactions.